Let's detox in the monastery – Detoxify the body with TEM

 If you purchase via a link marked *, we receive a commission, which we use to run this blog.

-Detoxify the body in everyday life - how are you?
+Detoxify the body in everyday life — that's how it works

 The last principle of TEM is the most difficult.
 Changing the order of life is something permanent.
 We tested it during our stay.
 More exercise, more water, herbs and medicinal plants in everyday life and a changed diet are easy to maintain for a few days.
 However, things are completely different when it comes to the order of life.
 It means making these changes permanent.
 How does it look after our two days of detox in the monastery?
 And can you detoxify your body at home?

-We are now trying to live more according to the principles of the TEM at home too.
-We use our herb garden to detoxify the body.
-We are now growing herbs there that do not exist in our part of the world.
-That makes our food more varied.
-More intense in taste.
-We can also use it to cook more exotic.
-In the summer tomatoes, cucumbers, peppers, lavender, elderberry and other delicacies.
-It is more difficult to follow these principles when traveling.
-Crowded research days, long arrivals and test meals often make it impossible.
-That's why we plan in the future again and again detox in the monastery.
-Would you even try that?
+We're now trying to live more according to the principles of TEM at home.
+We use our herb garden to detoxify our bodies.
+Now we grow herbs there that aren't found in our latitudes.
+This definitely makes our food more varied and more flavorful.
+It also allows us to cook more exotic dishes.
+In the summer, tomatoes, cucumbers, peppers, lavender, elderberry and other delicacies grow in the garden.
+However, it's more difficult to adhere to these principles while traveling.
+Jam-packed research days, long journeys, and tastings often make it impossible.
+That's why we're planning to detox at the monastery again in the future.
+Would you try it?

-If you want to detoxify your body yourself, you can do that with:
+If you want to detoxify your body yourself, you can do so, for example, with:

 Sisters of Mary of Carmel